Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 While the overall platform architecture shows robust structural stability across most tested flows, the final Quality Gate status is currently **❌ REJECTED (Fixes Required)** pending the immediate resolution of the two critical release blockers identified in the **Courses Catalog (ID: T297)** and **Team / Instructors (ID: T337)** modules.

-### 🛑 Quality Gate Status: ❌ REJECTED (Fixes Required)
+### 🚨 Quality Gate Status: ❌ REJECTED (Fixes Required)

-### 🚨 Critical Release Blockers (Hotfix Required)
+### 🏴 Critical Release Blockers (Hotfix Required)
 1. **(ID: T297):** Core functional restriction in dynamic course query parsing which completely breaks the search workflow.
 2. **(ID: T337):** UI/UX functionality blocker that prevents overlay interaction and entirely obstructs user access to social media nodes.

 ### ➡️ Next Steps & Action Plan
 1. **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for both the Courses Catalog (ID: T297) and Team / Instructors (ID: T337) modules.
 Both defects introduce blocking behaviors that fail baseline deployment quality standards for the production environment and must be resolved before branch closure.
 2. **Sprint Backlog Deferral:** The UI styling regression on the Theory Website Module (tracked in bug T278) causes a visual layout shift but does not impact business logic boundaries.
-This issue can be safely deferred to the active sprint backlog for post-release processing or concurrent maintenance.
+This issue can be safely deferred to the **next sprint backlog** for post-release processing or concurrent maintenance.
 3. **Regression Cycle Scheduling:** Once development delivers verified source patches for T297 and T337, a targeted manual retest and regression suite must be executed against the catalog search matrix and team card wrappers to validate full Quality Gate compliance.